 Six Common Predators and the Clues Left Behind After an Attack

 Coyotes will either tunnel or muscle their way into a coop.
 They’re smart, staking out the premises first to learn when the ideal time is to attack.
 A coyote is most likely to be seen at dawn and dusk, however, broad daylight attacks are not unheard of.
-Keep in mind coyotes are very active at night, and they can easily scale a 6 foot fence.
-When a coyote gains access to a chicken coop they’re known to kill all the birds, then taking a couple with them.
+Keep in mind coyotes are very active at night, and they can easily scale a 6-foot fence.
+When a coyote gains access to a chicken coop they’re known to kill all the birds, then take a couple with them.

 Signs a Coyote Leaves Behind After an Attack

 Feathers scattered everywhere in the coop.

 Clever as a fox, is a saying we’ve all heard, and it couldn’t be more true.
 They climb better than you could ever imagine and can dig their way into a coop with ease.
 Fox are smart and patient, they will watch your coop for weeks before they attack.

 Every bird the fox can grab in the coop will be killed, often the entire flock will be completely wiped out.

 They’ll take as many birds from the coop they can with them.